 The JD financial aid program is designed to help students from across the economic spectrum and around the world meet the expense of a law school education while preserving career choice options in the broadest range of law-related and public service fields.
 International students (any students who are not U.S. Citizens or non-citizens eligible for federal student aid) can apply for HLS need-based grant and loan assistance, and financial aid awards are determined using the same need-based approach that applies to students who are U.S. citizens.
-Harvard Law School provides institutional loans in place of U.S. Federal Direct Stafford Loans for international students.
+International graduates of the HLS JD program are also eligible to participate in the Low Income Protection Plan.

 Applying for Aid